Bullying: Don’t Stand By, Stand Up

 Don’t laugh at what the bully is saying.
 I understand that you probably think that if you laugh the bully won’t pick on you.
 This might be true, but I know that what worked for me is that saying something back to the bully stopped them from picking on me.

 If you see one of your friends being picked on tell the bully to stop.
 It’s as simple as saying, “Hey, be quiet!” and taking your friend and walking away.
 And if you’re the one being picked on don’t be afraid to defend yourself.
 The best defense is a good offense.
 The bully is probably picking on you because they see you as an easy target, they don’t expect you to say something back to them.
 Surprise them and do it.
 You’ll get them to think twice and you’ll earn the respect of the bystanders and, importantly, the respect of yourself.
-At least in my state, bullying in schools and on buses is now illegal.
+In some states, bullying in schools and on buses is now illegal.
 That means teachers and school staff have to report any incidents.
+Parents are important roles models, too.
 There’s no reason to keep quiet about bullies anymore.